Skip To Main Content

 GREENVILLE, Pa. -- Bellarmine Knights Lacrosse earned their first win of the season in wire-to-wire fashion, beating the Mercyhurst Lakers 17-9 on the road on Saturday afternoon.
 With the result, the Knights improve to 1-1 overall on the young season.

-The Knights came out of the gates firing on all cylinders as John Alie set the tone with a goal off the feed from Ty Washington.
+The Knights came out of the gates firing on all cylinders as Joe Alie set the tone with a goal off the feed from Ty Washington.
 Ian Kohut and Leo Prosser subsequently got in on the action with their first goals of the season to make it 3-0 Knights.
 Mercyhurst was able to get on the board with a man-up goal in the last minute of the first quarter following an illegal body check penalty, but Bellarmine quickly responded with a man-up goal of their own as Luke Healy scored his first goal of the season following a slashing penalty on the Lakers to make it 4-1.
 Following a Mercyhurst offside penalty, the Knights took advantage of another man-up opportunity as Joe Alie scored off the pass from Ezra Moore to up the lead to 5-1.
 With 5:11 to go in the period, John Alie responded to a Mercyhurst score with his second goal to make it 6-2.
 The Lakers were able to find some momentum to end the half, scoring three straight goals to cut the Knights' lead to 6-5 at halftime.

 Coming out of the break, the Knights immediately re-seized the momentum as Joe Alie scored off the feed from Washington, John Alie found Moore for a goal, and Michael Blaymires got on the board off a pass from Moore to stretch the lead back to four before two minutes had elapsed in the third quarter.
 The Lakers answered with another goal, but were unable to get any closer, as two more goals from John Alie were followed by goals from Healy and Moore to widen the gap to 13-6.
 The Knights remained in control from that point forward as Blaymires, Moore, Jack Fischel and John Alie all scored in the fourth quarter to put the game on ice.